PedroDDev/utilities/README.md

 The `docker system prune -f -a --volumes` command removes all docker containers, images and volumes.
 Start from scratch.

 USAGE: `docker system prune -f -a --volumes`

+# Git Commands

+## git clone

+If you want to get a copy of an existing Git repository — for example, a project you’d like to contribute to — the command you need is `git clone`.

+USAGE: `[directory where want to save]
+       $ git clone <url of the repository in github>`

+## git branch -d

+To delete a git branch locally, use `git branch -d`.

+The `-d` option will delete the branch only if it has already been pushed and merged with the remote branch.
+Use `-D` instead if you want to force the branch to be deleted, even if it hasn't been pushed or merged yet.

+USAGE: `$ git branch -d <branch name>`